ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Discussion

 We use \pcross measurements from the simulations described in \S~\ref{sec:input_sims} to evaluate the accuracy of \forestflow for this statistic.
 We first define four bins in $r_\perp$, the transverse separation between skewers in configuration space, with edges 0.13, 0.32, 0.80, 2, and 6 Mpc.
 Then, we measure \pcross using all pairs of skewers with $r_\perp$ separation within the previous bins

 where $\tilde{\delta}_\mathrm{i}$ and $\tilde{\delta}^*_\mathrm{j}$ stand for the Fourier transform of a skewer $i$ and the complex conjugate of its partner $j$, respectively, the average $\langle\rangle$ includes all possible pairs in the bin without repetition or permutation, and $\Re$ indicates that we only use the real part of the expression between brackets because the average of the imaginary part is zero.
 The $r_\perp$ on the left-hand side denotes the effective center of the bin, accounting for the skewed distribution of $r_\perp$ within each bin: the number of skewers separated by a small distance $\mathrm{d}r_\perp$ is proportional to $r_\perp$, and therefore the effective center is not at the halfway point.
-To compute \pcross at the effective center, we perform the integration using ten sub-bins within each $r_\perp$ bin and calculate the average of these weighted by $r_\perp$.
+To compute \pcross at the effective center, we perform the integration using ten sub-bins within each $r_\perp$ bin and calculate the average of these weighed by $r_\perp$.

 In Fig.~\ref{fig:Px_onesnap}, we study the performance of \forestflow in reproducing \pcross measurements from the \simcentral simulation at $z=3$.
 Dots display simulation measurements, dashed lines the best-fitting model to \pthreed and \poned measurements from this simulation, and the solid lines \forestflow predictions.
 As we can see, \pcross decreases as the $r_\perp$ separation increases; this is because more distant sightlines are sampling increasingly uncorrelated regions.
 In the middle panel, we examine the accuracy of the best-fitting model in describing simulation measurements, finding that it is better than 10\% throughout all the scales shown.
 The performance of the model improves for smaller $r_\perp$ separations.
 This is likely because the fit's likelihood function (Eq.~\ref{eq:chi2}) considers \poned, which is equivalent to \pcross at $r_\perp=0$ separation, but not \pcross.
-The bottom panel addresses the performance of \forestflow relative to the best-fitting model; in this way, we approximately evaluate the performance of the emulator in reproducing the training data.
-The accuracy of \forestflow in recovering the best-fitting model is better than 5\% for all the scales shown.
+The bottom panel illustrates the performance of \forestflow relative to the best-fitting model, providing an approximate assessment of its ability to reproduce the training data. \forestflow achieves an accuracy better than 5